simonskodt/itu-minitwit/README.md

 Continue refactoring, Setup CI & CD for reproducible builds, tests, delivery, and deployment.

 - [x] 1) Complete implementing an API for the simulator in your ITU-MiniTwit.
-- [ ] 2) Creating a CI/CD setup for your ITU-MiniTwit.
+- [x] 2) Creating a CI/CD setup for your ITU-MiniTwit.
 - [x] 3) Continue refactoring of your ITU-MiniTwit.

 ### Week 5

 Cleaning and polishing of your ITU-MiniTwit, introduction of DB abstraction layer, and entering maintenance (Simulator starts).

+- Complete and polish your ITU-MiniTwit implementation
+  - [ ] Add missing features.
+  - [x] Introduce a DB abstraction layer in your ITU-MiniTwit.

+### Week 6

 ## Course description

 As a participant of the DevOps course at the IT University of Copenhagen, we are in for a hands-on learning experience.
 Every week, we will make changes to a Twitter project to put into practice the concepts and tools that we learn in class.
 Here is what we will be covering during this course: